lauren-mulholland/citro-assessment/README.md

 - **Database**: I've chosen to use a ClickHouse database for this task.
 ClickHouse is very fast and is designed for handling large volumes of data, such as financial transaction data.
 When the ClickHouse container is built, the `transactions` table will be created based on the initialization script `docker-entrypoint-initdb.d/init.sql`.
 The script will create a table called `"citro_analytics"."transactions"` with the ReplacingMergeTree engine.
 The ReplacingMergeTree will create or replace records in the table based on the primary key `transactionId`, which is how the POST method endpoints are idempotent.

+- **Categories**: I've limited the potential categories as defined in by the Category model (in the models.py module).
+I've used an AI integration to categorise the transactions based on the counterpart name.
+In a real-life scenario, more time would be spent on defining the categories.
+I think it's best to limit the available options for the categories so the AI model is constrained.

 ---